CHASE CORPORATION AREA SAFETY PROGRAM OVERVIEW

 Compliance: Chase Corporation locations in the US currently undergo annual internal compliance auditing for all applicable US OSHA regulatory requirements.
 These audits, and corrective actions tracking, are documented, and under review periodically by upper management.
 Compliance with UK legislative requirements, and other non-US country-specific regulatory requirements, are also documented.
 Routine facility-level compliance audits are conducted on a more frequent schedule, by location employees, and are documented.

 Audit corrective actions, employee recommendations, and other safety program developments are reviewed by location Safety Committees on a monthly basis, and meeting minutes are communicated to all location employees.
+Currently, no Chase facilities are certified to the OHSAS 18001 standard.

 Employee Health: Protection of employee health is also an important component of our safety program, and our corporate Wellness Program through our health plan provider is one element used to support employee health.